particle-iot/maker-kit-workshop/content/docs/ch5.md

 To build this circuit, you'll need the following items:

 - Photon in breadboard (this is how it comes in the Maker Kit)
 - 1x Clear cap RGB LED.
-The RGB
+The RGB LED has four leads the left lead is for the blue light, second for green and the right lead for the red light.
+The longest lead is the common anode, which we'll connect to our power source.

 ![](./images/05/rgbled.jpg)